Kinja (website): Usage

 Kinja was a personal web service that allows its users to "bookmark" blogs, Kinja providing the user with excerpts of recent posts of the chosen blogs.
 These excerpts, known as personal "digests", are compiled into one page of excerpts, with other categorized compilations available based on such labels as media, music, liberal, conservative, and more.
 A user's personal selection of digests is easily available to any outside user, allowing others to share their favorite blogs and recent blog posts.
 Utilizing a webcrawler dubbed Kinjabot (similar to Google's webcrawlers), Kinja creates an internal index of all available weblogs as defined by Kinjabot.

+The name "Kinja" was also used as the name of the platform that G/O Media's blogs ran on, and as "Kinja Deals" on The Inventory blog that previously belonged to G/O Media before G/O Media sold the blog.